LoginRadius/engineering-portal/content/blog/production-grade-development-using-docker-compose/index.md

             - '9324:9324'
 ```

-That is analogues to `docker run -it -p '9324:9324' softwaremill/elasticmq`.
+That is analogous to `docker run -it -p '9324:9324' softwaremill/elasticmq`.

 A bit more complicated service next, mongodb.